 Do I need a software compliance lawyer on our team?

 It is not required to hire BSA audit counsel to assist you.
-Although bear in mind they often have lawyers on their team, and many times we have seen opposing counsel “team up” putting more that one lawyer or support staff on their team.
-To me, it is important to consider that if you have never done something before (ex. change your own oil), it can be very difficult and “you don't know what you don't know.”
+Although bear in mind they often have lawyers on their team, and many times we have seen opposing counsel “team-up” putting more than one lawyer or support staff on their team.
+To me, it is important to consider that if you have never done something before (ex. change your own oil), it can be very difficult, and “you don't know what you don't know.”
 In this area of law, the DON'T KNOW can be VERY COSTLY.
 We have structured a low flat rate fee designed to make it a NO-BRAINER to have experienced legal counsel on your side to deal with their software attorneys.
 And, NO, it does not make you look guilty to have a law firm guide your company through this process where even officers and directors of the company can be threatened with liability.

 What happens if we find there are software shortages?

 It is typical for a company to find shortages of software or over-installation, and even the use of crack codes during a software license audit with the BSA.
 Our law firm helps mitigate the damages once we are retained.